AlexNabokikh/nix-config/README.md

    - `saml2aws.nix`: CLI tool for SAML SSO

+7. macOS-specific:

+   - `darwin-aerospace.nix`: macOS-specific configurations

-7. Miscellaneous:
+8. Miscellaneous:
    - `home.nix`: Main home configuration
    - `scripts.nix`: Custom scripts
    - `xdg.nix`: XDG base directory specification

-Each of these modules can be imported into your NixOS or Home Manager configurations to enable specific features or applications.
+Each of these modules can be imported into your NixOS, nix-darwin, or Home Manager configurations to enable specific features or applications.
 To use a module, simply add it to the `imports` list in your configuration file.

 For example, to enable Alacritty and Neovim in your home configuration: